eduvpn/documentation/EXPIRE_AT_NIGHT.md

           RTC in local TZ: no
 ```

-Here the system is set to `Europe/Berlin` timezone.
-It could also be `UTC`,
+In the example above it set to the `Europe/Berlin` timezone.
+It could be your
-which is also fine.
+local time zone, or `UTC` which is also fine.

 Verify what PHP thinks of this: